solana-labs/solana/rfcs/0002-consensus.md

 # Consensus

-The goal of this document is to define the consensus algorithm used in Solana.
+The goal of this RFC is to define the consensus algorithm used in Solana.
 This proposal covers a Proof of Stake (PoS) algorithm that leverages Proof of History (PoH).
 PoH is a permissionless clock for blockchain that is available before consensus.
 This PoS approach leverages PoH to make strong assumptions about time among partitions.

 ## Basic Design Idea